 - Mail to the Event Services Department at the National Office

 4. Mass swim starts or wave starts of more than 150 athletes require a rules dispensation request.
+Hybrid swim starts also require a rules dispensation request.
 This request must be resubmitted each year for approval.
 You will be notified by an Event Services staff member reviewing your event to send responses to the following questions.

 - How many athletes are in the mass start?

 - How many athletes total are in the event?